I’m new to homeschooling, so where do I even start?!

 What does Learn Beyond The Book have to offer?

-Learn Beyond The Book exists to provide support for all your independent education needs in a caring environment.
+Learn Beyond The Book exists to provide support for all your independent education and homeschool needs in a caring environment.
 We help each child grow at their own pace, academically and emotionally.
-We provide engaging classes, as well as social clubs, field trips, camping trips, information meetings and workshops about homeschooling.
+We provide engaging classes, as well as social clubs, field trips, camping trips, information meetings, and workshops about homeschooling.
+We also provide private one-on-one tutoring and music lessons and a few other services that you can check out on the Media and Resources pages.

 What makes Learn Beyond The Book unique?